We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is classified as an "adaptogen," meaning that it can help your body manage stress.
+It’s classified as an adaptogen, meaning that it can help your body manage stress.

-Aswhagandha also provides all sorts of other benefits for your body and brain.
+Ashwagandha also provides numerous other benefits for your body and brain.

-For example, it can lower blood sugar levels, reduce cortisol, boost brain function and help fight symptoms of anxiety and depression.
+For example, it can boost brain function, lower blood sugar and cortisol levels, and help fight symptoms of anxiety and depression.

 Here are 12 benefits of ashwagandha that are supported by science.